 Holly has also held positions at Jennison Associates, a New York based Money Management Firm, and as a Consultant with McKinsey & Company.
 Prior to graduating from Harvard Business School, she worked in Brand Management at Proctor & Gamble and in Mergers & Acquisitions at First Boston.
 Holly is also a consultant and project coordinator for Harvard Business School’s Community Partners, which provides pro-bono advisory services to nonprofit organizations.

-Rima is the Director of Corporate Partnerships at XRC Labs, where she leads the development of XRC’s relationships with brands and retailers, as well as XRC's startup sourcing and diligence process.
+Rima is the Director of Corporate Partnerships at XRC Labs, where she leads the development of XRC's relationships with brands and retailers, as well as XRC's startup sourcing and diligence process.
 She most recently worked in Strategy and Business Development at Ralph Lauren, with a focus on e-commerce and omni-channel initiatives.
-Prior to RL, Rima served as an Equity Research Analyst at Goldman Sachs covering the Consumer Staples sector, with a focus on Packaged Food and Household Products.
+Prior to RL, Rima served as an Equity Research Analyst at Goldman Sachs covering the Consumer Staples sector with a focus on Packaged Food and Household Products.

-Rima graduated from Barrett, the Honors College at Arizona State University where she double majored in Economics and Finance, with a minor in Mathematics.
+Rima graduated from Barrett, the Honors College at Arizona State University, where she double majored in Economics and Finance, with a minor in Mathematics.
 She has also completed extensive coursework in Fashion Marketing at Parsons School for Design.
-Rima is a Nest Fellow, and has volunteered with ethical fashion startup Darzah on Business Development and Digital Marketing Strategy.
-She was a speaker at the 2017 Fashion Tech Consortium at the Fashion Institute of Technology in NYC and the 2017 FashTech Stage Conference in Tel Aviv, Israel, and the 2018 Wearable Technology Show in London, U.K. She is a Level II candidate in the CFA program.
+Rima is a Nest Fellow and has volunteered with ethical fashion startup Darzah on Business Development and Digital Marketing Strategy.
+She was a speaker at the 2017 Fashion Tech Consortium at the Fashion Institute of Technology in NYC, the 2017 FashTech Stage Conference in Tel Aviv, Israel, and the 2018 Wearable Technology Show in London, U.K. She is a Level II candidate in the CFA program.

-Nancy is the Marketing & Operations Associate at XRC Labs.
+Nancy is an Associate at XRC Labs.
 Most recently, Nancy worked at Pair Eyewear, a children's eyewear startup, and as the head of social media at The Donut Pub.
 Nancy is a graduate of Bowdoin College, where she studied English.

 AJ is currently pursuing an MBA at Columbia Business School.
 An Insite Fellow and Venture Capital Fellow, AJ works closely with start-ups and venture capital organizations to accelerate growth and allocate capital.
 Prior to Columbia, AJ was a management consultant, where he spent five years helping global retailers and consumer brands identify and then implement disruptive technologies and operating models.